Kindergarten Teachers, Head Teachers and Senior Teachers' Collective Agreement

 5. Sick leave not used in the year in which it is granted may be accumulated for use in the subsequent years, to a maximum of 306 days.

-6. In exceptional circumstances the employer may grant sick leave with pay in anticipation of a future entitlement, provided that sick leave cannot be anticipated where doing so would mean that the teacher will not have at least five days sick leave entitlement available when their next entitlement falls due.
+6. In exceptional circumstances the employer may grant sick leave with pay in anticipation of a future entitlement.

 7. Where the teacher has anticipated sick leave, the necessary adjustment will be made to the teacher's final pay should the teacher's employment be terminated before the next sick leave entitlement falls due, unless the employer determines otherwise.

-11. When sick leave of five days or more is taken, a medical certificate from a registered medical or dental practitioner must be produced at the teacher's expense if the employer so requires.
+9. When sick leave of three days or more is taken, a medical certificate from a registered health practitioner must be produced at the teacher's expense if the employer so requires.

-12. Where the employer considers it warranted, the employer may require a teacher to produce a medical certificate or other evidence satisfactory to the employer when less than five days' sick leave is taken.
+10. Where the employer considers it warranted, the employer may at its expense require a teacher to produce a medical certificate or other evidence satisfactory to the employer, when less than three days' sick leave is taken.

-The employer shall grant sick leave in accordance with this clause when the teacher is absent from work to attend a member of the teacher's family/whanau, who through illness, is dependent upon the teacher.
-Such leave shall be debited against the teacher's sick leave entitlement.
+The employer will grant sick leave under this sub-clause when the teacher is absent from work to attend a member of the teacher's family/whanau*, who through illness, is dependent upon the teacher.
+This leave will be debited against the teacher's sick leave entitlement.

-For the avoidance of doubt, the teacher's family / whanau shall include the teacher's spouse or partner, a dependent child or dependent parent of the teacher or of the teacher's spouse or partner or any relative or person who is demonstrated to have a dependency on the teacher.
+* The teacher's family / whanau includes the teacher's spouse or partner, a dependent child or dependent parent of the teacher or of the teacher's spouse or partner or any relative or person who is demonstrated to have a dependency on the teacher.

-Where a teacher commences employment with another Association, or where a teacher comes from employment with the Early Childhood Service of Te Aho o Te Kura Pounamu, the teacher shall be entitled to transfer up to a maximum of 106 days accumulated sick leave.
-An employer may agree to transfer accumulated sick leave in excess of this maxima at its discretion.
+A teacher who starts employment with a different Association, or comes from employment with the Early Childhood Service of Te Aho o Te Kura Pounamu, is entitled to transfer up to 106 days accumulated sick leave.
+An employer may agree to transfer more days of accumulated sick leave at its discretion.

 Sick leave not exceeding an overall aggregate of two years may be granted by the employer in circumstances where an illness can be traced directly to the conditions or circumstances under which the teacher is working, or where an injury suffered by the teacher in the discharge of duties occurred through no fault of the teacher, and where payment has not been made by the Accident Rehabilitation and Compensation Insurance Corporation.
 Leave granted under this sub-clause will not be debited from the employee's sick leave entitlement.